-Scleral Lenses in Colorado Springs, Windsor, and Falcon
+Scleral Contact Lenses from Our Eye Doctors in Colorado Springs, Falcon, and Windsor

 At Alpine Vision, our eye doctors in Colorado Springs, Falcon, and Windsor are happy to provide a wide range of optical products to suit your unique eye care needs.
 If you're looking for contact lenses that are suitable for corneal conditions, scleral lenses may be a great option for you.
 Our eye care team is proud to carry a wide range of scleral lenses to suit your needs, including innovative BostonSight lenses for those with irregular corneas and ocular surfaces.

 Specifically, scleral contact lenses refer to specialized lenses that are designed to cover the entire white part of the eye in addition to the corneas for a more comfortable fit.
 In fact, the term "scleral" itself refers to the white part of the eye, which is known as the sclera.
 Most traditional contact lenses are only designed to cover the cornea, which can lead to discomfort for those who suffer from corneal conditions and other irregularities on the surface of the eye itself.

 Scleral contact lenses are also gas-permeable, which means they're suitable for those who suffer from eye/vision conditions like astigmatism and even keratoconus.